 I am scared to get help because of the status of my U.S. citizenship.
-These are hard times for immigrants in the United States, and with many factors at stake it can feel particularly challenging to ask for help.

 Through direct services, policy advocacy, and training and education, Tahirih protects immigrant women and girls and promotes a world where women and girls enjoy equality and live in safety and dignity.

 These maps break down available public benefits based on immigrant’s state and immigration status.

 The Immigrant Legal Resource Center (ILRC) is a national nonprofit resource center that provides immigration legal trainings, technical assistance, and educational materials, and engages in advocacy and immigrant civic engagement to advance immigrant rights.

 NDWA works for respect, recognition, and inclusion in labor protections for domestic workers, the majority of whom are immigrants and women of color.
 Domestic workers in all fifty states can join NDWA and gain access to member benefits, connection with other workers, and opportunities to get involved in the domestic worker movement.

 I am a male survivor.
 What can I do?

 This website, created by an expert of neurobiology of trauma and sexual assault, offers resources to male survivors of sexual assault and abuse such as help with report/declaration writing, client assessment, and trial testimony.

 The mission of 1in6 is to help men who have had unwanted or abusive sexual experiences live healthier, happier lives.
 1in6 also serves family members, partners, and service providers by providing information and support resources on the web and in the community.